fbpx

 Broadside detail of John Andrew Jackson, c.
 1865-1872.
 Catalog Record #208307.
 Courtesy the American Antiquarian Society, Worcester, MA

 John Andrew Jackson (1825-c.
-1895) was an abolitionist who self-emancipated in 1846.
-He fled to Boston and settled in Salem, Massachusetts where he worked to raise funds to purchase his family’s freedom.
+1895) was an abolitionist who escaped from enslavement in South Carolina in 1846.
+He traveled to Boston and settled in Salem, Massachusetts, where he worked to raise funds to purchase his family’s freedom.
 Jackson knew he was no longer safe after the passage of the 1850 Fugitive Slave Law, and escaped to Canada.
-Along the way he knocked on Stowe’s door in Brunswick, Maine and stayed the night.
-Stowe later wrote Jackson a letter of introduction which he used to book speaking engagements while living in England.
+As he traveled through Maine, he was directed to Harriet Beecher Stowe’s home.
+She welcomed and sheltered Jackson for the night, giving him food, clothing nd money to aid in his journey.
+Both she and Jackson wrote about their encounter later in their own memoirs.
+A short time after this meeting, Stowe began to write Uncle Tom’s Cabin.
+Jackson contacted Stowe to ask for a letter of introduction, which she readily supplied and which he used to book speaking engagements while living in England.
 His autobiography, The Experience of a Slave in South Carolina, was published in 1862.
 Jackson and his family returned to U.S. after the Civil War and worked for Black equality in South Carolina, his home state.

 For a deeper exploration into the historical influences of Harriet Beecher Stowe, please visit the Stowe Center.
 You can call our Visitor Center (860.522.9258) to schedule your tour of Harriet’s home or dig in to the Research and Collections at research@stowecenter.org.